On the morning of February 24, 2022, Russian forces launched a multi-pronged invasion by land, air, and sea into Ukraine.

 War and displacement are difficult for healthy people but can be doubly challenging for those who suffer from chronic illness such as diabetes.
 Since the start of the war, treatments for low blood sugar have been in short supply in Ukraine, and critical medicines for diabetes have been nearly impossible to find.
 Read how we are helping hospitals address this health crisis.

-• Smart Osvita, is currently developing and implementing training for over 700 educators and school psychologists to improve their well-being and their ability to support children and adolescents during situations of conflict.
+Smart Osvita developed and implemented training for over 500 educators and school psychologists to improve their well-being and their ability to support children and adolescents during situations of conflict.

-• Tabletochki, the leading pediatric oncology organization in Ukraine, is supporting more than 120 children with cancer and 200 adult caretakers with individual psychological support sessions and other activities aimed to help families navigate treatment during the war.
+Tabletochki, the leading pediatric oncology organization in Ukraine, is supporting more than 145 adults and 68 children with cancer and their sibliings, reaching a total of 190 families navigating cancer treatment during wartime.

-In addition, to grant support, the Americares team continues to develop educational resources in Ukrainian and has delivered capacity-building training for over 350 healthcare and frontline workers on psychological first aid and other topics relevant to mental health.
+The Americares team continues to develop educational resources in Ukrainian and has delivered capacity-building training for health care and frontline workers on psychological first aid and other topics relevant to mental health.
 Americares also provides psychosocial support activities to partner staff, including sessions on preventing burnout, coping with stress, building resiliency and strengthening community-based support.

 With Americares assistance, our partners have also trained frontline clinicians in therapy techniques that address the unique trauma of war for both children and adults.